lsst-dm/dmtn-139/index.rst

 The relevant requirements from the LSST document tree are excerpted below.
 They have been lightly edited for compactness (such as by compressing bullet points to in-line lists), but the language is intact.
+(At this time the requirements have largely been left in the order they appear in their source documents.)

 SRD (LPM-17)
 ------------